You are here:

 School assessment systems and processes

-Here is a diagrammatic representation of the assessment process from gathering data, through goal setting, making OTJs and moderation, to reporting and new goal setting.
-Schools can use this to check their processes.
+Schools can use this to check their processes with this representation of the assessment process – from gathering data, through goal setting, making OTJs and moderation, to reporting and new goal setting.

 School assessment processes (Word 138 KB)